hu-macsy/simexpal/docs/quick_start.rst

    $ simex e launch --launch-through=fork

-This instruction will launch the non executed experiments on the local machine.
+This instruction will launch the non-executed experiments on the local machine.
 After all experiments have ben run, all experiment entries should be finished:

 .. code-block:: bash